Squares and Square Roots in Algebra

 How About the Square Root of Negatives?

-The answer will be an Imaginary Number... read that page to learn more.
+The result is an Imaginary Number... read that page to learn more.